ycoroneos/LightDraw/paper/LIDR_detailed.md

 There is one more shortcut I took.
 Instead of rendering a full-screen quad, which is 6 vertices the gpu must draw, I rendered an oversized triangle.
-The gpu clips the triangle and interpolates the fragment coordinates so it becomes the same thing in the fragment shader.
+The gpu clips the triangle and interpolates the fragment coordinates so it effectively becomes a quad in the fragment shader.
+It is decribed in more detail [here](https://rauwendaal.net/2014/06/14/rendering-a-screen-covering-triangle-in-opengl/)

 ###Bit Packing and Render Buffer Size
 |Source                         | Function        |